vertesy/ggExpress/README.md

 ### Troubleshooting

-*If you encounter a **bug**, something doesn't work or unclear, please let me know by raising an issue on [ggExpress](https://github.com/vertesy/ggExpress/issues) – Please check if it has been asked.*
+*If you encounter a **bug**, something doesn't work or is unclear, please let me know by raising an issue on [ggExpress](https://github.com/vertesy/ggExpress/issues) – Please check if it has been asked.*

 ## Usage